-$$R_f = 1 + \frac{\rho_b K_d}{n}$$
+$$R_f = 1 + \frac{\rho_b K_d}{n} \tag{4-1}$$

 The presence of background Cr(VI) concentrations associated with the naturally occurring mineralogy suggests nominal adsorption (low K_d value) is representative of the aquifer.
 This assessment is consistent with the literature, which identifies a wide range of K_d values (USEPA 1999) for naturally occurring Cr(VI) in aquifer soils with a normal pH range.
-The model includes a small amount of adsorption for Cr(VI), incorporating a distribution coefficient (K_d) of 0.05 liter per kilogram (L/kg) in the aquifer.
-A K_d value of 0.05 L/kg in the aquifer results in a retardation factor of approximately 1.25 for the Cr(VI) plume in the solute transport model.
+The calibration of the regional groundwater flow model to the growth of the Cr(VI) plume (CH2M Hill, 2005b) supports the limited retardation of Cr(VI) transport, and thereby low K_d values at the Site.
+If Kd values for Cr(VI) were larger, the extent of the Cr(VI) plume would be more limited than the current extents of the Cr(VI) plume footprint.
+Additionally, a laboratory study on aerobic core samples from the Site (CH2M Hill, 2005a) indicated the range in K_d values from two aerobic core samples collected from the flood plain varied between 0.01 and 0.09 L/kg.
+The model includes a small amount of adsorption for Cr(VI), incorporating a distribution coefficient (Kd) of 0.05 liter per kilogram (L/kg) in the aquifer, which falls within the range of reported Kd values.
+A Kd value of 0.05 L/kg in the aquifer results in a retardation factor of approximately 1.25 for the Cr(VI) plume in the solute transport model.
 This indicates the plume will migrate about 25% slower than the ambient groundwater flow velocity.
-Given the limits of the current plume and the understanding of groundwater flow through the region, the K_d value of 0.05 L/kg in the aquifer is a reasonable estimate of natural chromium adsorption rates at the Site.
-The Cr(VI) K_d value was further adjusted in the bedrock to better simulate the movement of Cr(VI) in the fractured bedrock.
-The bedrock was simulated with a total porosity of 2% so the K_d value in bedrock was reduced to 0.0029 L/kg to yield an equivalent R_f as calculated in the aquifer to establish a uniform R_f value of 1.25 throughout the entire submodel domain.
+Given the limits of the current plume and the understanding of groundwater flow through the region, the Kd value of 0.05 L/kg in the aquifer is a reasonable estimate of natural chromium adsorption rates at the Site.
+The Cr(VI) Kd value was further adjusted in the bedrock to better simulate the movement of Cr(VI) in the fractured bedrock.
+The bedrock was simulated with a total porosity of 2% so the Kd value in bedrock was reduced to 0.0029 L/kg to yield an equivalent Rf as calculated in the aquifer to establish a uniform Rf value of 1.25 throughout the entire submodel domain.